borntofrappe/python-scripts/time-series-visualizer/README.md

 ## Assignment

-The project asks to take the `.csv` data describing traffic to the freeCodeCamp forum, between May 2016 and December 2019, and map the time series with a line chart, a bar chart and a box plot.
+The project asks to take the `.csv` data describing traffic to the freeCodeCamp forum, between May 2016 and December 2019, and map the time series with a line plot, a bar plot and a box plot.
 Each visualization has its own distinct merit, be it the analysis of the growth, of the averages, of the trends.

 ## Development